mohitvenx/Chatroom-Socket-Programming/README.md

 chat room for clients to join.
 After joining the chat, the clients can send messages to the chat room where all chat messages are logged and displayed.

+The chatroom is developed using a TCP server

 ### Getting Started

 1. Open a terminal and create a chat room by running Server.py